aftersound/weave/docs/lifecycle-management-under-cap-component-structure.md

 - bundled into application package
 - loaded at application runtime

-Application has a core which is formed by a set of actor cores.
-Because actor cores are relatively stable, application core and its package tend to be stable.
+Application, whose core is formed from a set of actor cores, tends to be stable and application package also tends to be stable, because actor cores are relatively stable.

 ## Lifecycle of actor component and actor component package
-An actor component is implementation of actor core.
-Its lifecycle consists of phases similar to actor core.
+An actor component is implementation of actor core and its lifecycle consists of phases similar to actor core.

 - code implementation with actor core package as dependency
 - compile